hopkira/k9-chess-angular/README.md

 # Directory Structure

 ## chess
-Chess profiler by the amazing Maris Van Spring!
+Chess profiler by the amazing Maris Van Sprang!

 ## css
 CSS files for end user interface largely generated and maintained by Ionic